open-rmf/rmf-web/packages/api-server/README.md

 ### Format

 OpenID Connect does not define the format of the access token, the canonical way for a resource server to validate an access token is to use the token introspection endpoint of the authentication server.
-If order to not have to connect to the authentication server for every request, rmf-server assumes the convention that the access token is a JWT that can be verified independently.
+In order to not have to connect to the authentication server for every request, rmf-server assumes the convention that the access token is a JWT that can be verified independently.
 Most modern authentication server and services like keycloak and auth0 follows this convention.

 ### Claims